 - a.
 Estimated Budget: \$9,000 (FY25 funds) - b.
-Partners and their roles: Suffolk County Department of Health Services, Office of Ecology (Lead Partner) is responsible for sample collection; Wisconsin State Laboratory of Hygiene (cations) and Frontier Global Sciences, Inc. (mercury) are responsible for data analysis; Wisconsin State Laboratory of Hygiene National Atmospheric Deposition Program is responsible for data assessment, reporting, and coordination with the national network; Mercury Deposition analyses are funded through a partnership with New York State Energy Research and Development Authority (NYSERDA), PEP (Supporting Partner).
+Partners and their roles: Suffolk County Department of Health Services, Office of Ecology (Lead Partner) is responsible for sample collection; Wisconsin State Laboratory of Hygiene (cations) and Frontier Global Sciences, Inc. (mercury) are responsible for data analysis; Wisconsin State Laboratory of Hygiene National Atmospheric Deposition Program is responsible for data assessment, reporting, and coordination with the national network; Mercury Deposition analyses are funded through a partnership with New York State Energy Research and Development Authority (NYSERDA), PEP (Supporting Partner). - c.
+Description and Objectives: Monitor local atmospheric deposition of major cations in precipitation and local mercury deposition in precipitation at Site ID 96 at Cedar Beach Southold, NY.

-- c.
-Description and Objectives: Monitor local atmospheric deposition of major cations in precipitation and local mercury deposition in precipitation at Site ID 96 at Cedar Beach Southold, NY - d.
-Outputs and Deliverables: Results published as part of the National Atmospheric Deposition Program system on their website: (http://nadp2.slh.wisc.edu/data/sites/siteDetails.aspx?net=NTN&id=NY96 - e.
+- d.
+Outputs and Deliverables: Results published as part of the National Atmospheric Deposition Program system on their website: - (http://nadp2.slh.wisc.edu/data/sites/siteDetails.aspx?net=NTN&id=NY96 - e.
 Estimated Milestones: Annual Reporting - f.
 Long Term Outcomes: To assess the long-term trends of nitrogen and mercury and nitrogen deposition in the Peconic watershed and Estuary.
 Utilize the results to understand the sources of nitrogen pollution and implement science-based approaches for monitoring and reducing nitrogen pollution.
 Results will be used to determine implications for coastal acidification. - g.
-Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore Them; Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution; Comprehensive Water Quality sampling and data review as prescribed under CWA section 320(j). - h.
+Clean Water Act Core Programs: Identifying Polluted Waters and Developing Plans to Restore The; Assessment of progress toward TMDL goals; refinement of implementation plan and TMDL goals for land-based loads; Elements of this project prevent or mitigate the impacts of nutrient pollution. - h.
 External Constraints: none